wazuh/wazuh-documentation/source/_templates/installations/elastic/common/copy_certificates_filebeat.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 In section **Installing Elasticsearch**, a .zip that contains the necessary files was created.
 The zip file must be copied from the host where was created into the Wazuh server host. ``scp`` can be used for example.
-This example supposes that the file has been copied into the home folder.
+This example assumes that the file has been copied into the home folder.

 .. code-block:: console